owickstrom/wickstrom.tech/src/posts/2024-05-23-statically-typed-functional-programming-python-312.md

         return "Reset counter"
 ```

-I made them generic just to showcase the combination of protocols and generics.
+We made them generic just to showcase the combination of protocols and generics.
 The `Time` type parameter isn't instantiated in any other way than `datetime` in this example.

 In another module B --- that doesn't depend on A, and isn't depended upon by A --- the protocol is defined,